 In a study published by the NCBI it showed that in a 2014 paper about the issue of violence towards carers by dementia patients, that only 38.4% have received the proper suggestions in dealing with the violence, compared to the 70% of care providers having a strategy in place to deal with such a problem.
 Currently, staff members who deal with caring for dementia patients are left feeling restricted, unconfident and helpless and are not receiving adequate training in ways to reduce and de-escalate dementia related violent outbursts.
 Many needing these skills to feel confidence and competence in performing pro-active and responsive defensive tactics to protect themselves, the service user and others in the environment.
 It is clear, therefore that with the predicted rise in healthcare needs, a coherent strategy of training is going to have to be provided to all care givers to promote the safety of both staff and service users.

 This is the first of a 4 part blog series during World Alzheimer’s Month.
 Check back next week for part 2.

-If you require training in dealing with violence & aggression in dementia care, please complete our online risk assessment to discover what level of training you require.
+If you require training in dealing with violence & aggression in dementia care, please visit our managing challenging behaviour or positive behavioural support courses.
 We also offer a Dementia Awareness course.